 Then like a freight train, the reality of my situation hit me.
 My lungs and legs began screaming, “WTF are you doing to us???!!!”
 Panting, pain shooting through my side, I slowed down, stopped, and looked back.
 My heart sank.
 I had moved less than 50 yards, less than half the length of a football field.
 How had I allowed myself to get to this point???

-In my early 30s at the time, this was the beginning of a new me.
+In my early 30s at the time, this was a wake-up call for me.
 I opened my eyes and looked around, seeing things clearly for the first time in a long time.
-I looked down, and realized that I was now 40lbs overweight after having been ultra skinny most of my life.
+I looked down and realized that I was now 40lbs overweight after having been ultra skinny most of my life.
 I looked around and realized that I was deeply unhappy, on autopilot going through the motions of every day.
-I started to reach out to friends to talk, and realized I had very few left.
-My personal life in shambles, I made a choice to change.
+I started to reach out to friends to talk and realized I had very few left.
+With my personal life in shambles, I made a conscious decision and commitment to change.

 Heart still pumping hard after idling for the last five years, I continued to walk down the road, the early morning fresh air and short run having awakened something in me that had been missing for a long time.
 I reflected on my life as I walked a bit farther.
 Weary now and feeling more than a bit discouraged about the run, I turned around and trudged back home to begin waking up my girls for school.

 I went to counseling, and then to a DivorceCare support group as it became obvious that my marriage was over.
 It was there that I met Tim, a fellow dad who had also stumbled into some hard times.
-He said he had been considering doing a Tough Mudder this fall, a long muddy obstacle course.
-Without hesitation I said, "I'm in!"
-Looking a little taken aback, Tim said, "Let's do it!"
+He said he had been considering doing a Tough Mudder this fall.
+I asked what it was, and he said it was a long muddy obstacle course.
+That actually sounded fun, so without hesitation, I said, “I'm in!”
+Looking a little taken aback which surprised me a little, Tim said, “Let's do it!”
 Committed now and feeling good about myself for taking on a challenge, I finished out the session.
 Later that night, I pulled up this video on YouTube.

-Holy shit, what had I just agreed to???
+Now I knew why Tim seemed a little surprised when I enthusiastically agreed to run a Tough Mudder with him.
 I thought briefly about finding an excuse to back out as any sane person would do, but I couldn't bring myself to do it.
 Barely able to run a mile now, I knew I was in deep shit, and I needed to get my rear in gear if I wasn't going to get seriously hurt.

 That night, I downloaded the Couch to 5K app, and signed up for a 5k a few months away to hold myself accountable.
 I also ordered P90X.
 It was time to get myself back in shape (queue the rocky music).

-Unfortunately I was much more like the old guy at 0:25 than Rocky...
-Oh well, I figured if I worked hard enough I could do it, even if I wasn't a spring chicken anymore.
+Unfortunately, I was much more like the old guy in pain after lifting a tiny dumbbell at 0:25 in the video than Rocky… Oh well, I figured if I worked hard enough I could do it, even if I wasn't a spring chicken anymore.

 The enormity of what I was trying to accomplish started to set in.
-I was still struggling with a 5k, and I had but 4 months left to get myself in condition to run 4 back to back 5k's, 12 miles, nearly a half marathon, through mud, water, up and down hills, and over obstacles.
+I was not even remotely competitive in a 5k race, and I had but 4 months left to get myself in condition to run 4 back to back 5k's.
+That's 12 miles or nearly a half marathon.
+And not on the level dry ground, no, this half marathon was going to be through mud, water, up and down hills, and over obstacles.
+The Tough Mudder is designed to mess with your mind, it's as much a mental challenge as it is a physical one and it was starting to get to me.
 Feeling like giving up, I instead renewed my efforts.

 Now doing a second session of P90x for an hour and a half and running an hour or more every day, I felt myself getting stronger.
-Life interrupted on and off, but for the most part I was able to keep up with the regiment, fueled by fear of not being able to complete the challenge that I had agreed to.
+I drank lots of protein shakes, and found creatine supplements which seemed to help me recover quicker.
+I researched shoes, and found the Salom Speedcross 3 trail runners, which were amazing in the mud.
+I only used them a little during training so they lasted me through all three Tough Mudders.
+Life interrupted on and off, kids and work tend to do that, but for the most part I was able to keep up with the regiment, fueled by fear of not being able to complete the challenge that I had agreed to.

 10 miles later, I hit my first real barrier.
 My calves locked up while I was wading through another cold muddy creek.
 Panicked, I wasn't sure I could make it out.
 Repeatedly throwing myself against the bank, I finally managed to somehow squirm up the slippery slope without my legs which had given me the finger and went on strike.
 This is it I thought, the end of my journey.
 Well, at least I got most of the way through it.
 I could barely move my legs, it felt like I had torn something.
 My teammates gathered round, and suddenly feeling a fresh sense of determination, I waved them off and got back up and limped for the next mile.
 Miraculously my legs loosened up again and I was off.

 I finished my first Tough Mudder, no rock star time, but at least I made it.
 I was back.
-It took two weeks to recover from that first event, but I had done it.
-I had lost about 35lbs in the last 9 months, and regained a sense of pride in who I was.
+I lost 10lbs that day which came back a few days later and it took two weeks to recover from that first event, but I had done it.
+I had lost about 35lbs in the last 9 months, packed on a bunch of muscle, and regained a sense of pride in who I was.

 I hope my story will inspire you to write your own.
 Where are you at?
 Where do you want to be?
 If you aren't where you want to be, when will you start down that path?